Alan R. Pearlman

-Alan Robert Pearlman (June 7, 1925 – January 5, 2019) was an American engineer best known as the founder of ARP Instruments, Inc., one of the early leading American synthesizer manufacturers.
+Alan Robert Pearlman (June 7, 1925 – January 5, 2019) was an American engineer best known as the founder of ARP Instruments, one of the early leading American synthesizer manufacturers.

 Early life

 Pearlman was born in New York City on June 7, 1925.
 His father was a movie theatre projector designer and his grandfather made parts for phonograph machines.
 He grew up building radio sets, inspired by Popular Science and Popular Mechanics magazines, and served in the military briefly following World War II.

 Following his military service, Pearlman attended Worcester Polytechnic Institute in Worcester, Massachusetts and in 1948, for his senior thesis designed a vacuum tube envelope follower that could extract the envelope of a sound from an instrument.
 He later audited a Harvard University course taught by one of the inventors of the transistor, Walter Brattain.

 Career

 Pearlman spent five years designing amplifiers for NASA's Gemini and Apollo programs.
 He worked at George A. Philbrick Researchers with Roger Noble, and the two later founded analog module and op amp manufacturer Nexus Research Laboratory in Canton, Massachusetts in the early 1960s.
 Nexus Research Laboratory's business grew to $4 million in annual sales before being acquired by Teledyne, Inc. in 1966.

 In 1969, Pearlman founded ARP Instruments, Inc. (originally Tonus, Inc.) with $100,000 of his own money and matching funds from a small group of investors.
-The name ARP was derived from Pearlman's initials.
+The name ARP was derived from Pearlman's initials and was his childhood nickname.
 ARP entered the fledgling synthesizer industry with the introduction of the ARP 2002, which, with twice as many switch rows on top, became the 2500 analog modular synthesizer.
 The 2002 was introduced at the Audio Engineering Society (AES) show in Fall 1970, and subsequently competed head-to-head with other leading synthesizer companies of the time.
 Pearlman eschewed patch cord methodology for interconnecting synthesizer modules, designing instead a system of sliding matrix switches.
-He also applied his op-amp experience by utilizing dual transistors on a single integrated circuit to overcome temperature gradients and provide very stable oscillators — more stable than other popular synthesizers on the market at the time, namely offerings from Moog Music and Buchla.
+He also applied his op-amp experience by utilizing dual transistors on a single integrated circuit to overcome temperature gradients and provide very stable oscillators—more stable than other popular synthesizers on the market at the time, namely offerings from Moog Music and Buchla.